auramo/auramo.github.io/_posts/2014-12-11-vagrant-performance-tuning.md

 {% endhighlight %}

 The latter line is required by NFS, you’ll get an error without it.
-It creates a host-only network which is handy anyway, you can e.g. access your HTTP server via that IP and skip port forwarding.
+It creates a host-only network.
+This second interface will be handy anyway, you can e.g. access your HTTP server via that IP and skip port forwarding.